 “‘Your batteries can be withdrawn when that regiment runs away”

 – Gen. O. O. Howard to Major Osborn

-Location of the position marker on Cemetery Hill
+Location of the position marker for the 106th Pennsylvania on Cemetery Hill

 The marker showing the position of the 106th Pennsylvania Infantry on East Cemetery Hill is about 230 feet to the east of Baltimore Street on the northern boundary between National Park land and tour bus parking.
 (39°49’20.4″N 77°13’46.0″W)